quimvinals/go-by-example/README.md

 - You can use `close(channel)` to signal some type of event
 - Always initialize a channel with `make(chan channel struct{})`
+- You can use `mutex` from `sync` library to lock a property so it can only be updated by 1 Go subroutine at a time

 #### Miscellaneous